SwayLtd/Sway-App/README.md

 ### Last Updates

+- Refactor and improve styling for the entities management screen
+- New border side on dialog
 - Remove "price" field from Event model and related components
 - Fix display of upcoming events in PromoterScreen
 - Fix metadata loading issue in EditEventScreen and refresh flow